Kenivia/Honing-Forecast/README.md

 # About

 Honing Forecast is a calculator that tells you how much a set of upgrades will cost and your likelihood of success.
-Some details/explanations can be found in [DETAILS.md](https://github.com/Kenivia/Honing-Forecast/blob/53d7ca0b6ccd7a0c05bb53d126513b27a27ee69c/Details.md)

 **Try it on the [website](https://kenivia.github.io/Honing-Forecast/)!**

 ## Features

-### Main functionalities
+### Main

+- I want x% chance of success, how much will it cost?
-- I have this much mats, what are my odds of success?
+- I have this much already, how much more do I need?
-- How much more gold / mats will I need for x% chance?
 - How should I use my juice & free taps?
 Should I buy them?

 ### Forecast mode

 - What will my chances of success be in x weeks if I earn this much per week?
 - What will be my bottlenecks in the future?
-- How much gold will I need to spend on buying mats in x weeks?

 ### Bonus: Gamba simulator